-All the switches in the network will initially declare themselves as root bridge and will send out a BPDU to all other switches on the network.
-The switch that has the BPDU with the lowest bridge ID will be considered as superior.
+All the switches in the network will initially declare themselves as the root bridge and will send out a BPDU to all other switches on the network.
+The switch that has the BPDU with the lowest bridge ID will be considered superior.
 Now the switch receiving the superior BPDU will make changes in its own BPDU and carry forward to its neighbour switches.
-This process goes on until all the switches are satisfied with which bridge have the lowest bridge I’d and hence that switch will be declared as root bridge.
+This process goes on until all the switches are satisfied with which bridge have the lowest bridge I’d and hence that switch will be declared as the root bridge.

 Port Statuses in STP?